 - To help you out: I’ve got a few things:

-To encourage you to submit your idea’s in the comment section I’ll send a robot to the Community Rockstar that suggests the biggest improvement!
+We encourage you to submit your ideas and suggestions in the comment section to help others get the biggest improvements!

 Start using Login VSI today